bridgesense/lampready/README.md

 There are a lot of great LAMP packages out there.
 However, I wanted something I could spin up fast without a lot of manual intervention.
 Each website is unique in the way it is served and maintained.
-This script takes away a lot of the heavy lifting and complexity of setting up a LAMP (or virtual environment).
-This is also referred to VM for short, meaning virtual machine.
+This script takes away a lot of the heavy lifting and complexity of setting up a LAMP stack.

 This LAMP stack is not too different from an actual working production Web server.
 As a general warning though, this environment is only intended to be